AkzoNobel Finds PPG Industries Second Takeover Bid Unfit For Business

 “We are convinced that AkzoNobel is best placed to unlock the value within our company ourselves.
 We are executing our plan, including the creation of two focused businesses and new cost structure, and believe this gives us a strong platform for continued profitability and long-term value creation for all our stakeholders with substantially less execution risks.”

 While several shareholders think the deal is advantageous, AkzoNobel has strict defenses against the takeover proposal, which experts have found inappropriate and unprofitable.
 The rejection of the PPG Industries’ proposal has also affected its share prices.
-It has been observed that the share value of the company has deteriorated to around 3 percent on Wednesday morning.
+It has been observed that the share value of the company has deteriorated by around 3 percent on Wednesday morning.

-The decision makers reviewed the bid and concluded that the bid has been made such that it undervalues AkzoNobel share prices, thereby affecting the shareholders and stakeholders.
+The decision makers reviewed the bid and concluded that the bid undervalues AkzoNobel share prices, thereby affecting the shareholders and stakeholders.
 The proposal indicates the risks associated with the high leverage of the proposed business collaboration.
 The experts found that the businesses if combined might lead to huge overlapping as far as geographical segmentation is concerned.

-Besides AkzoNobel experts, Dutch politicians have also been found criticizing the PPG Industries bid.
+Besides AkzoNobel experts, Dutch politicians have also criticized the PPG Industries bid.
 Economic Affairs Minister Henk Kamp openly opposed the proposal, saying it was not in the national interest.
 In addition to the political leader, the governors of four provinces also opposed the takeover.
-They said that the deal would lead to loss of jobs in the country.
+They said that the deal would lead to a loss of jobs in the country.

 On the contrary, Reuters mentioned a conversation with one of the top 20 AkzoNobel investors.
 He claimed that the bid price might appear attractive in future.